1000Rym/CodeSkillUp/web_development/django/README.md

     {% block endblock %}
     ```
 - step4: Extend and call those tags anywhere.
-    - Extends the template
+    - Extends the template.
-    - Add the contents in side of the blocks
+    - Add the contents in side of the blocks.

     ```php
     {% extends '<template_path>' %}